pascalemp/pascalemp.github.io/_posts/2020-12-23-covid-x-ray-inference.markdown

 * __Analysing and visualising the layer outputs for a variety of layers.__

-    We will make a smaller, truncated version of our model and analyse the intermediary outputs of certain layers and display them visually to try and gain insight into how the model is _learning_.
+    I will make a smaller, truncated version of our model and analyse the intermediary outputs of certain layers and display them visually to try and gain insight into how the model is _learning_.

 ## Code Repository
 *The code is available as a Jupyter Notebook on my GitHub [here](https://github.com/pascalemp/med-image-project).*